Best small cars to buy in Canada

 • Hybrid electric vehicles (HEVs), which have both an internal combustion engine and an electric motor.
 Hybrid batteries are charged by driving the vehicle.

-• Plug-in hybrid electric vehicles (PHEVs), which are hybrids with batteries that can be charged by plugging them into a power source.
+• Plug-in hybrid electric vehicles (PHEVs), which are hybrids with batteries that can be charged by plugging into a power source.

 Safety

-Check what active and passive safety tech each vehicle offers as standard features and how a car performs in crash tests.
+Check what standard active and passive safety tech each vehicle offers and how cars perform in crash tests.
 The easiest way to do this is to check a vehicle’s safety rating from the Insurance Institute for Highway Safety (IIHS) and the US Government’s National Highway Traffic Safety Administration (NHTSA).
 Learn more about the safest cars in Canada.

 Running costs